Zantemann/register_app/Security.md

 **Findings**:

 - API endpoints accept user input without comprehensive validation:
-  - Phone numbers are partially sanitized using regex
+  - Phone numbers are partially sanitized using regex.
-  - OTP codes are validated only for length
+  - OTP codes are validated only for length.
-  - User data updates lack input validation
+  - User data updates lack input validation.
-- MongoDB queries use Mongoose schema which provides basic protection
+- MongoDB queries use Mongoose schema which provides basic protection.

 **Recommendations**:

-- Implement comprehensive input validation
+- Implement comprehensive input validation.

 **Reflection**:

-- Current implementation relies mostly on Mongoose schema validation
+- Current implementation relies mostly on Mongoose schema validation.
-- Adding proper input validation would prevent injection attacks and ensure data integrity
+- Adding proper input validation would prevent injection attacks and ensure data integrity.
-- Input validation should be implemented both client-side and server-side
+- Input validation should be implemented both client-side and server-side.

 ## A04:2021-Insecure Design

+**Findings**:

+- Main user can edit their guests' data, which may lead to privacy concerns.
+- No defined secure development lifecycle.
+- Automated testing and a CI/CD pipeline are currently missing.

+**Recommendations**:

+- Establish secure development practices.
+- Implement automated testing and a CI/CD pipeline.

+**Reflection**:

+- The current design prioritizes usability and the functional requirements of user data over security considerations.
+- Implementing a CI/CD pipeline along with automated testing would strengthen secure development practices.

 ## A05:2021-Security Misconfiguration

+**Findings**:

+- Sensitive credentials stored in environmental variables.
+- No validation for required environment variables.
+- Using Next.js and Vercel default security configurations.

+**Recommendations**:

+- Implement validation for all required environment variables.
+- Remove or disable development features like console logs and detailed error messages in the production environment.

+**Reflection**:

+- Basic security is handled well by Next.js and Vercel defaults.
+- There is a need for clearer separation between development and production configurations.

 ## A06:2021-Vulnerable and Outdated Components

+**Findings**:

+- The application uses several third-party libraries.
+- There is no automated process to monitor dependency versions and security vulnerabilities.
+- Dependencies use caret versioning, which keeps them up to date by updating possible minor updates but may lead to unintended updates.

+**Recommendations**:

+- Use tools to monitor and address vulnerabilities in dependencies, for example as part of the CI/CD pipeline.
+- Regularly update dependencies to their latest stable versions.

+**Reflection**:

+- Dependencies are relatively up to date, but lack automated monitoring.
+- Implementing automated security scanning would help identify vulnerabilities early.
+- Regular scheduling of dependency updates is recommended.

 ## A07:2021-Identification and Authentication Failures

+**Findings**:

+- Authentication relies solely on SMS OTP through Twilio Verify API.

+**Recommendations**:

+- Make sure to use proper OTP and session timeouts.
+- Check if Twilio Verify API security features fit for application needs.

+**Reflection**:

+- The simple authentication flow works well for the use case.

 ## A08:2021-Software and Data Integrity Failures

+**Findings**:

+- No integrity checks for npm packages during installation.
+- No validation for user inputs and data rendering.

+**Recommendations**:

+- Enable npm package integrity checks.
+- Validate and sanitize user input before saving to database.

+**Reflection**:

+- Basic data integrity controls are missing but can be easily implemented.
+- The current setup lacks robust security practices for dependency management.
+While only a few well-known and trusted dependencies are used at the moment, stronger practices will be beneficial as the application grows.

 ## A09:2021-Security Logging and Monitoring Failures

+**Findings**:

+- No application-level logging.
+- Twilio handles authentication-related logging.
+- Vercel handles deployment-related logging.

+**Recommendations**:

+**Reflection**:

+- Basic logging and monitoring features are handled by external services.
+- Current logging setup is sufficient for the application's needs.

 ## A10:2021-Server-Side Request Forgery

+**Findings**:

+- Application makes external HTTP requests to Twilio Verify API.
+- Phone numbers are validated through invitation list before making the API request.

+**Recommendations**:

+- Sanitize and validate user inputs before calling API routes.
+- Sanitize and validate user inputs in the API routes.

+**Reflection**:

+- Currently application has minor risk for SSRF, but with basic sanitization and validation it can be eliminated.

 # Future Improvements